evandrocoan/lark/docs/json_tutorial.md

 Ah, that's much better.
 The resulting JSON is of course exactly the same.
 You can run it for yourself and see.

 It's important to note that not all grammars are LR-compatible, and so you can't always switch to LALR(1).
 But there's no harm in trying!
-If Lark lets you build the grammar, it means you're good to go.
+If Pushdown lets you build the grammar, it means you're good to go.

 ### Step 3 - Tree-less LALR(1)

 So far, we've built a full parse tree for our JSON, and then transformed it.
 It's a convenient method, but it's not the most efficient in terms of speed and memory.
-Luckily, Lark lets us avoid building the tree when parsing with LALR(1).
+Luckily, Pushdown lets us avoid building the tree when parsing with LALR(1).

 Here's the way to do it: